Animal Feeding Operations (AFOs) - Permitting Program

 Annual NPDES CAFO Program Status Reports

 EPA compiles annual summaries on the implementation status of the NPDES CAFO regulations.
-Reports include, for each state: total number of CAFOs, number and percentage of CAFOs with NPDES permits, and other information associated with implementation of the 2008 CAFO rule.
+Reports include, for each state, total number of CAFOs, number of CAFOs with NPDES permits, and percentage of CAFOs with NPDES permits.

 Regulatory Flexibility Act Section 610 Review of the National Pollutant Discharge Elimination System (NPDES) Permit Regulation and Effluent Limitations Guidelines and Standards for Concentrated Animal Feeding Operations (CAFOs) - Review of the 2003 NPDES permit regulation and effluent limitations guidelines (ELG) standards for CAFOs pursuant to section 610 of the Regulatory Flexibility Act (RFA).